tylerlong/todo-render-efficiency/README.md

 ## Testing results (ordered by number of stars on GitHub)

-We haven’t finished testing all the libraries yet.
-It’s a work in progress.

 - [zustand](https://github.com/pmndrs/zustand)
   - passed 4/5 tests ❌
   - [run the test yourself](https://github.com/tylerlong/todo-state-management/tree/zustand)